Limited Clients. Proven Results.

 Get a free consultation with one of our Akron Probate Lawyers and get answers to your questions.

-When someone dies without a will, the estate is considered intestate.
+If a loved one has died without a will, they are considered intestate.
 In this situation, the laws of the State of Ohio direct who gets what from the decedent.
-The law generally directs the division of the assets among the surviving spouse, children, and lineal descendants.
-Step-children come after all other blood relations.
-If no one is there then the property goes to the State of Ohio.
+The law does not make great efforts to protect step-children.
+Provisions give great deference to the surviving spouse, children, and other lineal descendants.

 The law provides for many simple and not so simple situations.
 What follows are some example provisions from the Ohio Revised Code:

-The passing of a loved one is overwhelming.
-Our Probate Law Firm will take great care in the probate process.
+When a loved one dies the entire situation can easily feel overwhelming.
+Our Akron Probate Attorneys will take the time to answer your questions and keep you informed throughout the probate process.
 We will handle the legal process so you can focus on the healing process.

-Call the Akron Probate Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
+Call the Akron Probate Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
 We are the Probate Attorneys in Akron, Ohio, 44203.

 Links to our Akron, Ohio practice areas: